ptorres001/cluster_gentrification_new_york/README.md

 The goal of this project is to build a model that will be able to detect which neighborhoods are undergoing the process of gentrification.

 ## Project
 The demographic makeup of neighborhoods in New York City can change dramatically in the years between the decennial national census'.
 Over the most recent decades, it has occurred because New York City has rebounded from the disastrous 1970's and areas have become desirable again.
-This means that what were once under served communities have become hotspots for development and expansion of upscale living.
+This means that what were once under served communities have become hot spots for development and expansion of upscale living.
 This phenomenon is known as gentrification.

 ## Overview